GfellerLab/MixTCRviz/README.txt

 Mandatory parameters:

-- input1: csv files or data.frame with the input TCRs.
+- input1 csv files or data.frame with the input TCRs.
 Columns should ideally include: TRAV, TRAJ, cdr3_TRA, TRBV, TRBJ, cdr3_TRB, model, species
-        - The "TRAV", "TRAJ", "TRBV", "TRBJ" should follow the IMGT nomenclature, with or without allele (see below for potential name correction).
+   * The "TRAV", "TRAJ", "TRBV", "TRBJ" should follow the IMGT nomenclature, with or without allele (see below for potential name correction).
    If a column is missing, empty values will be used.
-        - The "cdr3_TRA" and "cdr3_TRB" columns should provide CDR3A/CDR3B sequences, following the standard definition (e.g., CAVNSDGQKLLF).
+   * The "cdr3_TRA" and "cdr3_TRB" columns should provide CDR3A/CDR3B sequences, following the standard definition (e.g., CAVNSDGQKLLF).
-            Cases with non-amino acid characters, or length <7 or >22 will be not be considered (i.e., put to NA).
+   Cases with non-amino acid characters, or length < 7 or > 22 will be not be considered (i.e., put to NA).
    If a column is missing, empty values will be used.
-        - The "model" column typically describes the epitopes/experiments/classes/...
+   * The "model" column typically describes the epitopes/experiments/classes/...
 Each model will be treated independently in MixTCRviz.
-             If missing, all TCRs will be considered as coming from the same model (Model_default).
+   If missing, all TCRs will be considered as coming from the same model, which can be specified in the MixTCRviz function (model.default, default value is Model_default).
-        - The "species" column indicates the species of the TCR (e.g., NOT the source organism of the epitope).
+   * The "species" column indicates the species of the TCR (e.g., NOT the source organism of the epitope).
 It should be "HomoSapiens" or "MusMusculus"
-             If not provided, "HomoSapiens" is taken as default.
+   If missing, all TCRs will be considered as coming from the same species, which can be specified in the MixTCRviz function (species.default, default value is HomoSapiens).

-- output.path: name of the output directory (if not already existing, it will be created).
+- output.path name of the output directory (if not already existing, it will be created).
+If existing the files with the same name will be overwritten.

-Optional parameters:

-- input2 (default=""): csv file or data.frame containing the "reference" TCRs to be used in comparisons.
-Same format as input1
+- input2 (default=""): csv file or data.frame containing the second set of TCRs to be used in comparisons.
+Same format as input1.
-    In particular, the set of models in the "model" field needs to be the same as in input1 so that comparisons are performed for each model separately.
+   In particular, the set of models in the "model" field need to be the same as in input1 so that comparisons are performed for each model separately.
    If no "model" is given, all TCRs will be considered as coming from the same model ("Model_default").
-    If input2 is provided, the comparisons is performed with this reference, and not the baseline repertoire.
+   If input2 is provided, the comparisons is performed with this second input, and not the baseline repertoire.

-- baseline.file (default=""): .rds file containing information about baseline repertoire.
+- baseline.file (default="") .rda file containing information about baseline repertoire.
 If empty, the default baseline repertoires are used.
+- use.allele (default=0)

-- use.allele (default=0): 0: All V/J alleles are merged at the gene level (recommended).
+    * 0: All V/J alleles are merged at the gene level (recommended).
-    1: Alleles are kept, including mouse TRAV genes from different strains.
+    * 1: Alleles are kept, including mouse TRAV genes from different strains.
    Currently, use.allele is fixed to 0 for mouse TCRs.
+- use.mouse.strain (default=0)

-- use.mouse.strain (default=0): 0: Merge the different TRAV genes corresponding to different mouse strains (e.g., TRAV10D, TRAVN10 and TRAV10 become all TRAV10).
+    * 0: Merge the different TRAV genes corresponding to different mouse strains (e.g., TRAV10D, TRAVN10 and TRAV10 become all TRAV10).
    This is recommended since differences between input TCRs and baseline TCRs may result from the use of different mouse strains, and not be related to specificity in input TCRs.
 In addition different TCR reconstruction tools use different approaches to call these genes, which can create artificial enrichment in one of them versus the baseline.
-    1: The different TRAV segments (e.g., TRAV10D, TRAVN10 and TRAV10) are treated separately.
+    * 1: The different TRAV segments (e.g., TRAV10D, TRAVN10 and TRAV10) are treated separately.
+- renormVJ (default=1)
+    * 0: Compare CDR3 length distribution and motif with those from the baseline repertoire or input2

-- renormVJ (default=1): 1: When comparing to the baseline TCR repertoire, build CDR3 length distributions and CDR3 motifs corresponding to the V-J usage observed in the input TCRs.
+    * 1: Compare CDR3 length distribution and motif with those from the baseline repertoire or input2 with the V-J usage observed in the input TCRs.
 In the plots the mark " | VJ" is used to indicate that CDR3 length distributions and motifs correspond to those expected with the V-J usage in the input TCRs.
-    0: Use CDR3 length distribution and motif from the full repertoire (this is the only option when input2 is provided for comparison with a user-given reference)
+- species.default (default="HomoSapiens").
+Option to provide the species for all the TCR in input.
+   This is useful if your input does not contain a "species" column.
+   In case the input contains the "species" column, species.default is not considered.
+   Should be either "HomoSapiens" or "MusMusculus"
+- model.default (default="Model_default") Option to provide the model for all the TCR in input, which is also used as the name of the output files.
+   This is useful if your input does not contain a "model" column.
+   In case the input contains the "model" column, model.default is not considered.

-- N.min (default=10): Minimum number of TCR (i.e., V-J-CDR3) for at least one chain.
+- N.min (default=10) Minimum number of TCR (i.e., V-J-CDR3) for at least
+   one chain.
+This number is computed after cleaning the data.
+- output.stat (default=1) Create a stat/ folder with .rds objects summarizing the raw statistics for each model.
+   This includes countL, countV, countJ, countCDR3.L, etc. for each chain used in input.
+- correct.gene.names (default=1)
+    * 0: Do not attempt to correct V/J gene names.
+Put to NA genes not in IMGT.

-- correct.gene.names (default=1): 1: Attempt to correct V/J gene names not in IMGT based on internal map.
+    * 1: Attempt to correct V/J gene names not in IMGT based on our internal dictionary.
 Put to NA genes that could not be corrected
-    0: Do not attempt to correct V/J gene names.
-Put to NA genes not in IMGT.
+- clean.cdr3.mode (default=1)
+    * 0: Keep all CDR3 without any correction.
+    * 1: Remove V and CDR3 when the first CDR3 amino acid is incompatible with the V segment;
+        Remove J and CDR3 when the last two amino acids are not compatible with the J segments.
+    * 2: remove V and CDR3 when the M first CDR3 amino acids are incompatible with the V segment, with M depending on the V gene and the CDR3 length;
+        Remove J and CDR3 when the last two amino acids are not compatible with the J segments, with M depending on the J gene and CDR3 length.
+    * Note: 0: all PCR / sequencing / TCR reconstruction errors are kept.
+            1: several PCR / sequencing / TCR reconstruction errors are removed, but only based on the first and last amino acids in CDR3.
+            2: most PCR / sequencing / TCR reconstruction errors are removed.
+- verbose (default=1)
+    * 1: Write the different QC and putative issues with the data (V/J names, CDR3 sequences, etc.) in the terminal
+    * 0: Write much less
+- plot (default=1)
+    * 0: only create .rds object with the statistics

-- plot (default=1): 1: Plot the data in output.path/plots/ and create .rds object with the statistics for each model in output.path/stats/.
+    * 1: Plot the data in output.path/plots/ and create .rds object with the statistics for each model in output.path/stats/.
-    0: only create .rds object with the statistics
+- plot.cdr12.motif (default=0)

-- plot.cdr12.motif (default=0): 0: Only show motifs for CDR3.
-1: Include sequence motifs for CDR1 and CDR2.
+    * 0: Only show motifs for CDR3.
+    * 1: Include sequence motifs for CDR1 and CDR2.
+- plot.oneline (default=0)

-- plot.oneline (default=0): 0: Show the data on two lines (better for clarity).
-1: Show all plots in a single line (can be useful to compare different models).
+    * 0: Show the data on two lines (better for clarity).
+    * 1: Show all plots in a single line (can be useful to compare different models).
+- plot.logo.length (default=0)

-- plot.logo.length (default=0): 0: Show only the CDR3 motifs for the most frequent CDR3 length.
+    * 0: Show only the CDR3 motifs for the most frequent CDR3 length.
-    1: Show in a separate plot the V usage, J usage and CDR3 motifs for all CDR3 length, for both alpha and beta chains.
+    * 1: Show in a separate plot the V usage, J usage and CDR3 motifs for all CDR3 length, for both alpha and beta chains.

-- plot.cdr3.norm (default=0):
+- plot.cdr3.norm (default=0)
-    0: Show the CDR3 motifs of the baseline repertoire.
+    * 0: Show the CDR3 motifs of the baseline repertoire.
-    1: Show the CDR3 motifs of the input TCRs after subtracting the baseline repertoire.
+    * 1: Show the CDR3 motifs of the input TCRs after subtracting the baseline repertoire.
-    2: Show the CDR3 motifs of the input TCRs after normalising by the baseline repertoire (motif of normalised fold-change).
+    * 2: Show the CDR3 motifs of the input TCRs after normalising by the baseline repertoire (motif of normalised fold-change).
+- chain.list.output (default="AB")

-- chain.list.output (default="AB"); A: Only the alpha chain is plotted in output; B: only the beta chain is plotted in output; AB both chains are plotted in output
+    * A: Only the alpha chain is plotted in output;
+    * B: only the beta chain is plotted in output;
+    * AB both chains are plotted in output

-- output.format (default="pdf"); Choose the format for the output plots.
+- output.format (default="pdf"): Choose the format for the output
+      plots (can be "pdf", "png" or "jpg").

-- input1.name (default="Epitope Specific"); Provide a generic name for the input TCRs in the plots (e.g., Epitope Specific).
+- input1.name (default="Input"): Provide a generic name for
+   the input TCRs in the plots (e.g., Epitope Specific).
 Avoid names with more than 20 characters
- - input2.name (default="Reference"); If a second set of TCRs is provided (i.e., input2 != ""), Provide a generic name for the input2 TCRs in the plots.
+- input2.name (default="Input2"): If a second set of TCRs is provided (i.e., input2 != ""), Provide a generic name for the input2 TCRs in the
-     Avoid names with more than 20 characters
+   plots.
+Avoid names with more than 20 characters.

 #############
 OUTPUT